DavidLeoni/diversicon/docs/Operations.md

 1. XML Schema 1.0 validation, according to $eval{eu.kidf.diversicon.core.Diversicons.SCHEMA_1_PUBLIC_URL}

-   NOTE: during import XML is validated in _strict_ mode, so on warnings it does fail.
+   NOTE: during import XML is validated in _strict_ mode, so it does fail on warnings.

 2. the custom class `[DivXmlValidator](../src/main/java/eu/kidf/diversicon/core/internal/DivXmlValidator.java)` performs further validation in three steps:

 	1. XML structure and metadata are coherent
 	2. internal XML references are satisfied (i.e. _phablet_ links to existing _smartphone_ synset)
 	3. external references are satisfied and present in the db (i.e. links to Wordnet _computer_ synset are already present in the db ).
-If external references are not satisfied (i.e. in the XML Wordnet is referenced but was not imported yet) WARNINGs are emitted.
+If external references are not satisfied (i.e. in the XML Wordnet is referenced but was not imported yet) _WARNING_s are emitted.

 3. a new [ImportJob](src/main/java/eu/kidf/diversicon/core/ImportJob.java  is created,
  flags in `[DbInfo](../src/main/java/eu/kidf/diversicon/core/DbInfo.java) class are reset, logging is redirected to db
 4. lexical resource is written to the db
 5. resulting graph is validated to prevent problems with augmentations (i.e. it is checked for self-loops in hypernyms)
 5. graph is [normalized](DiversiconLMF.md#normalized-lmf)
-	5.1 [Domains](DiversiconLMF.md#domains) are identified and linked to $eval{eu.kidf.diversicon.data.SYNSET_ROOT_DOMAIN}
+	5.1 [Domains](DiversiconLMF.md#domains) are identified and linked to `$eval{eu.kidf.diversicon.data.DivUpper.SYNSET_ROOT_DOMAIN}`
 	5.2 [Canonical relations](DiversiconLMF.md#canonical-relations) are materialized
 6. graph is augmented by calculating the transitive closure of canonical relations.

-Steps after 3 are optional and configurable with the `skipAugment` flag in `[ImportConfig](../src/main/java/eu/kidf/diversicon/core/ImportConfig.java)`.
+Steps after 3 are optional and configurable with the `skipAugment` flag in [`ImportConfig`](../src/main/java/eu/kidf/diversicon/core/ImportConfig.java).
 The idea is that you can import many files skipping them and only after the batch import validate and enrich the graph by calling `Diversicon.processGraph()`

-If any ERROR is reported, import fails.
-If any WARNING is reported, import fails, because by default during import there is strict validation.
+If any _ERROR_ is reported, import fails.
+If any _WARNING_ is reported, import fails, because by default during import there is strict validation.
 To change this behaviour, see the following `force` flag.

 #### `force` flag

-If you try to import resources in the wrong order (i.e. resource A depends on B, and you import first B) or resources with circular references (A depends on B and viceversa), import will fail because of validation warnings.
+If you try to import resources in the wrong order (i.e. resource _A_ depends on _B_, and you import first _B_) or resources with circular references (_A_ depends on _B_ and viceversa), import will fail because of validation warnings.
 To still proceed with the import in these cases, you can enable a `force` flag in the `[ImportConfig](../src/main/java/eu/kidf/diversicon/core/ImportConfig.java)`.

 #### Import errors